NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpmd.md

 sim = RingPolymerSimulation(atoms, Free(2), 50; temperature=100u"K")
 ```

-We have set up a 2D system by giving the [`Free`](@ref) model 2 degrees of freedom and
-have specified that the ring polymer should have 50 beads.

-We can initialise the simulation with zero velocity and a random distribution for the
+We initialise the simulation with zero velocity and a random distribution for the
 ring polymer bead positions.
 For a real RPMD simulation you will use the thermal ring
 polymer distribution obtained from a PIMC or Langevin simulation but here for simplicity
 we use a normally distributed configuration.